idealparable/BibleQ/Lingua.md

 Full consonants fit within a chart arranged like the following.
 I'll show the full chart first and then explain them in order of unvoiced stops (UnVoiStop) (non-nasal), voiced stops (VoiceStop) (non-nasal), nasal stops (NasalStop) (voiced), unvoiced fricatives (UnVoiFric), and voiced fricatives (VoiceFric).

-For now I'm only showing the main list (sounds in English, "ancient" Hebrew, and "ancient" Greek).
+For now I'm only showing the main list (sounds in English, "ancient" Hebrew, and "ancient" Greek -- not necessarily accurately ancient but using my chosen default pronunciations for biblical Hb and Gk).
 There are expanded spellings for unusual sounds as well.

 |UnVoiFric|UnVoiStop|NasalStop|VoiceStop|VoiceFric|
 |:-------:|:-------:|:-------:|:-------:|:-------:|